Freelance writing can be a lucrative, flexible way to make a living for those with a knack for written communication.

 Writing can be both a great way to make some quick cash and to develop a long-lasting, lucrative career.
 Getting started can take time, but there are some things you can do to increase your chances of successfully selling your writing services.

-- Network on LinkedIn: If you’re not on LinkedIn, get set up on the site ASAP.
+• Network on LinkedIn.
+If you’re not on LinkedIn, get set up on the site ASAP.
 It’s a great place to network with other writers, build a support group, find potential clients, and promote your own skills and services.
-LinkedIn even offers their own job board, which can be an excellent place to find full-time writing positions.
+LinkedIn even offers its own job board, which can be an excellent place to find full-time writing positions.

-- Don’t be afraid to find a niche: There’s nothing wrong with being a strong generalist writer who covers numerous topics and industries.
+• Don’t be afraid to find a niche.
+There’s nothing wrong with being a strong generalist writer who covers numerous topics and industries.
 But, there’s a lot less competition when you niche down and find a specific area you’re knowledgeable in and comfortable writing about.
 Nearly every industry has a need for writers, so dig online and see if you can find writing positions within a certain niche you’re passionate about.
+Check out our list of the best freelance writing niches for beginners for some inspiration.

 Writing is a great way to make money from home.
-The above tips can help you get started and further define your writing career as you amass experience and find your niche.
+The tips above can help you get started and further define your writing career as you amass experience and find your freelancing niche.

 That said, these are among the best of the limited options when it comes to writing sites that pay daily.